Rsantct/ecapre/README.md

 JackRouter is the key tool to able your Mac OS audio to be routed to the Jack audio server.

-JACK OS works well, but you still need to route your Mac OS application's sound (coreaudio domain) to *ecapre* through by Jack.
+JACK OSX works well, but you still need to route your Mac OS application's sound (coreaudio domain) to *ecapre* through by Jack.

 Unfortunatelly JackRouter is not mantained on Jack OSX anymore, but fortunatelly **madhatter68** has done a great work: